 How did you motivate yourself to study during the Bootcamp?

 I took it as my full-time job.
 I invested my time, effort, energy and money into it.
 I took it as seriously as if I went to work for some company.
-It was not difficult to motivate myself once you take it as something you decided to do.
-You wake up, go to the class and practice.
+It's not difficult to motivate yourself once you take it as something you've decided to do.
+You wake up, go to class and practice.

 Did you have any time for fun and leisure activities?